Use These Five Ingredients To Get Rid of Redness From Acne

 What it does: In nature, all types of algae are constantly being exposed to extreme conditions.
 Over time, these plants have developed defense systems against the elements that can be beneficial when applied to human skin.
 Unlike plants on land, algae do not have roots.
 Instead, they absorb all essential minerals and trace elements directly from the seawater into their cells.

-While there are over one hundred types of algae, the one that I find incredibly effective for making the skin look less red from acne is red marine algae.
 This ingredient has long been considered to have “healing” capabilities for all types of stressed skin conditions due to the abundance of vitamins and minerals.
 When used regularly, it can also act as an immune system enhancer to help prevent visible breakouts from occurring in the first place.
 (An ingredient with the word “red” in it that helps the skin look less red, imagine that!)

 Side effects: None.